Achievement through Happy Learning

 Our SENDco, Mrs Jones, also works closely with the families of children who have special education needs or disabillities.
 She ensures that our teachers and teaching assistants maintain a high level of skill.
 She also liasies with other professionals to ensure that our children access the range of support they may need.

-We are supported by the South Sefton Mental Health Support Team (MHST) and our named practioner, Mr Connor, visits our school weekly.
 Through the MHST, children, school staff and parents can access support, guidance and training around specific issues of mental health and emotional wellbeing.
 Sefton school MHST's aim is to help every child going to school in Sefton know how to look after their emotional wellbeing.
 The team aims to do this in a non-stigmatising way, so that emotional wellbeing and mental health can be ‘championed’ and talked about in exactly the same way as physical health.
 The MHST offers timely, direct, psychological interventions to prevent deterioration of emotional wellbeing aiming to get the right treatment to the right person at the right time, which may include sign posting to a more appropriate local provider, or support referral to specialist CAMH services.

 Important: if you are seriously concerned about your child's mental well-being and feel they may be at risk of harm, you should attend A&E.